FarronF/limerick-council-meetings/meetings/2025/02/17-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 20th January 2025.md

 (PM2.5) and nitrogen dioxide (NO2).
 Air quality levels for 2024 at Henry Street (which is part of the

-national ambient air quality monitoring network) near the Limerick North Metropolitan Area for--- 10
+national ambient air quality monitoring network) near the Limerick North Metropolitan Area for
+---
+10

 these parameters are good and meet EU norms (**Table 1**).